xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 Each MAP-T instance creates a Policy Based Routing rule which steers the traffic from ingress service-inline interface to the CGv6 application which removes the need for ISM/VSM service module.
 This Tutorial will provide step by step configuration and Trobleshooting approach to enable this feature and verify it is working correctly.

+##  Scenario

+In the current Example we will consider the following scenario:

+BLA-BLA-BLA

 ## Configuration
 In general to configure a MAP-T without service cards, one needs to perform the steps below.